48 Hours in and around the Dorset Coast - A weekend in Dorset

 After all that sea air you will most likely be feeling hungry, so head to your hotel for the night, I’d recommend Christchurch Harbour Hotel where you can dine at their Jetty restaurant which is situated right on the water’s edge & specialises in locally caught seafood.

-Explore Christchurch & check out The Boathouse overlooking the Quay with both indoor & outdoor seating & their very own crazy golf course.
+Explore the pretty town of Christchurch, and check out The Boathouse overlooking the Quay with both indoor & outdoor seating & their very own crazy golf course, this modern restaurant is one of our favourites and we always enjoy our meal there.

-After dinner you can feed the swans at the quay & walk through the priory – the longest parish church in Great Britain, as you return to your bed for the night.
+After dinner you can feed the eager swans at the quay & walk through the ancient priory – the longest parish church in Great Britain, as you return to your bed for the night.

 Saturday morning in Bournemouth